Virmons/Abbrew/Skills/Magic/Signature Skills/_Unformatted.md

 ##### Flow

-For each point of Flow that you possess, you gain a bonus to Will Checks made as part of [Conduit](https://docs.google.com/document/d/1vI-IAbJokljZw4UKFW5vd6wz5fVYj52uFDCSoCZacHQ/edit#heading=h.90ycssqk0225) equal to half of your Visualisation Bonus; you suffer the same as a penalty to all other checks.
+For each point of Flow that you possess, you gain a bonus to Will Checks made as part of [Conduit](https://docs.google.com/document/d/1vI-IAbJokljZw4UKFW5vd6wz5fVYj52uFDCSoCZacHQ/edit#heading=h.90ycssqk0225) equal to half of your Visualisation Bonus; you suffer the same as a penalty to all other checks, as well as additional damage taken and Pain received.

 ##### Conduit